Information on industrial action at Goldsmiths.

 Goldsmiths believe our staff deserve the best pay and pensions we can afford and the best working conditions we can provide.
 Unlike some other universities, we have never been a wealthy institution and we invest any surplus in supporting the student experience, teaching and the creation of new knowledge.

-Our plan is working: we have made £6 million in savings so far with a further £3m to make this academic year.
+Our plan is progressing: we have made £6 million in savings so far with a further £3m to make this academic year.
 This financial position fundamentally informs our ability to meet requests made over pay and pensions.

 Employment facts about Goldsmiths